USO gala to take place in San Diego on May 20

 She said she has learned lessons in her involvement, such as what the USO lounges at airports and the privacy they provide mean to military members.

-The Mansfields will host Cmdr.
-Ty Smith of the Navy Seals at their sponsored table.
+The Mansfields will host retired Senior Enlisted Advisor in the SEAL Teams Ty Smith of the Navy Seals at their sponsored table.

+Smith, 38, who served for 20 years, led multiple platoons during various combat tours in Iraq and Afghanistan.

+"The USO is an organization that I hold close to my heart for reasons that are obvious to me, but maybe not so obvious to those whom have never served," said the San Diego resident.
+"When you are a member of the U.S. military, and you are stationed overseas for long periods of time, even the smallest sliver of something that makes you feel as if you are not so far away from home goes a very long way.
+I was very fortunate that during my two decades of service, I could always rely on the USO, even when I didn't always have people at home, who had the ability to send care packages to make sure that I had items that would remind me of home."

 For more information and tickets, visit www.usosandiego.org/2017gala.
 For more information, contact Sharon Smith at 619-987-8020 or Sharon_Smith@Cox.net